 Important limitations exist [1]:

-- Existing asbestos in buildings: No removal requirements for installed materials
+- Existing materials in buildings: No removal requirements for installed products

 - Previously manufactured products: Existing inventory can be used

-- Other asbestos types: Rule focused on chrysotile only (though other types were already effectively not used)
+- Other fiber types: Rule focused on chrysotile only (though other types were already effectively not used)

-- Naturally occurring asbestos: Mining operations and geological deposits
+- Naturally occurring deposits: Mining operations and geological formations

 "This ban is welcome but decades overdue.
-For 40 years, we've been proving in courtrooms that asbestos manufacturers knew their products were killing workers.
-The fact that it took until 2024 for the federal government to finally ban ongoing asbestos use shows how powerful corporate interests delayed action while people continued to die."
+For 40 years, we've been proving in courtrooms that these manufacturers knew their products were killing workers.
+The fact that it took until 2024 for the federal government to finally ban ongoing use of the substance shows how powerful corporate interests delayed action while people continued to die."

 — Rod De Llano, Founding Partner, Danziger & De Llano